SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-27-trump-danger-test.md

 ## The Weekend Conclusion

-There's extensive, and damning, evidence of threats of kidnapping, torture, and murder against judges, clerks, attornesy, and jurors.
+There's extensive, and damning, evidence of threats of kidnapping, torture, and murder against judges, clerks, attorneys, and jurors.

 The numbers show unequivocally and objectively that the rate of DA-specific threats went up dramatically.
 The difference statistically significant, i.e., real.
-Objective effect size statistics also show that it is a pretty large effect.
+Objective effect size statistics also show that it is a pretty large effect, i.e., actually _dangerous._

 Trump should be gagged.